Higher-order compatible finite element schemes for the nonlinear rotating shallow water equations on the sphere: Introduction

 Finally, we show how these discretisations can be embedded within a semi-implicit time-integration scheme.
 We again follow the formulation in \citet{thuburn2015primal}, in which advection terms are obtained from explicit time integration methods applied using the (iterative) velocity at time level $n+1/2$.
 The linear system solved during each nonlinear iteration for the corrections to the field values also requires attention.
 The standard approach of eliminating velocity to solve a Helmholtz problem for the correction to the layer depth is problematic because the inverse velocity mass matrix is dense.
 We instead use a hybridised formulation where one solves for the Lagrange multipliers that enforce normal continuity of the velocity field \citep[for example]{boffi2013mixed}.

-In section 2 we describe the finite element spaces that satisfy the properties outlined above and provide details of how to construct such spaces on the sphere.
-Section 3 contains information on the timestepping procedure, including advection schemes for both discontinuous and continuous fields as required.
-In section 4 we present the results of applying our scheme to some of the standard set of test cases for simulation of the rotating shallow water equations on the sphere as described in \citet{williamson1992standard} and \citet{galewsky2004initial}.
-Section 5 provides a summary and brief outlook.
+In section \ref{sec: SW model} we describe the shallow water model, including the spatial and temporal discretisation; we present finite element spaces that satisfy the properties outlined above and provide details of how to construct such spaces on the sphere and describe advection schemes for both discontinuous and continuous fields as required.
+In section \ref{sec: results} we present the results of applying our scheme to some of the standard set of test cases for simulation of the rotating shallow water equations on the sphere as described in \citet{williamson1992standard} and \citet{galewsky2004initial}.
+Section \ref{sec: summary} provides a summary and brief outlook.